mgoldsborough/AndroidPushLibrary/README.md

 }
 ```

-	11. That's it!
-When you send a 'Push' from AppDevKit.com the PushService will receive it and pass it to your handler.
+That's it!
+Now when you send a 'Push' from AppDevKit.com the PushService will receive it and pass it to your handler.
 This allows you to handle it however you'd like.

 API Documentation
 -----------------